 Rallycross or RallyX is perhaps the most fun you can have in a daily driver, while at the same time learning and refining fundamental car control and competitive skills.
 Please see more at PMSC’s dedicated Rallycross site by clicking here

 16 years of age with a valid driver’s licence for the crew member listed as driver.
-Passengers (minimum age 12 years, minimum weight 36 kg or (80lbs) and minimum height 145 cm or (4’9”)) are permitted.
+Passengers (minimum age 16 years, with a minimum weight 36 kg or (80lbs) and minimum height 145 cm or (4’9”)) are permitted.
 For any participant (driver or passenger) under the age of majority of the province, a written permission signed by a parent or guardian must be provided.

 Additional Vehicle Licensing Requirements